lucierowland/lucierowland.github.io/_pages/Public_outreach.md

 ---
 layout: page
-title: Outreach
+title: Science Communication
-permalink: /public_outreach/
+permalink: /science_communication/
 description: Communicating science is one of my favourite parts of being an astronomer.
-I have given public talks through iTelescope.net, the Durham University Women in STEM (DUWIS) society, and Astronomy on Tap in Leiden, and I write regularly for Astrobites.
-My writing was recently featured in Zenit, a Dutch science magazine.
+Alongside my PhD research, I have been writing science communication pieces with Astrobites and a featured article in Zenit (a science magazine in the Netherlands).
+I've also been invited to give public talks, including with the Copernicus Observatory, Astronomy on Tap, iTelescope.net, and the Durham University Women in STEM society.
 nav: true
 nav_order: 5
 display_categories: false